 These quick-pickled cucumbers are the perfect counterpart to things like burgers and steaks, since they're a nice contrast to their richness.

 Inspired by a chopped salad, this crunchy Greek number starts by prepping the veggies into bite-sized pieces to match the small noodles.
 You'll thank us when you're eating this off a wobbly paper plate in the backyard.

-While you've got the grill fired up, toss a bunch of zucchini on it to made this easy salad.
+While you've got the grill fired up, toss on a bunch of zucchini to make this easy salad.
 The warm slices soak up a savory oregano dressing and feta adds a dose of salty goodness.

 Skip your normal pasta salad recipe in favor of this updated one.
 It's chock-full of sautéed broccoli, crumbly feta, and salty olives.
 It's great with burgers or grilled chicken.

-As an added bonus, this salad will leave you with plenty of leftovers for tomorrow's lunch.
+As a bonus, this salad will leave you with plenty of leftovers for tomorrow's lunch.